from £65 / night help

-'Deer House' offers a fully equipped centrally heated, two bedroomed (double + twin) accommodation comprising two bathrooms, one en-suite.
+'Deer House' offers a fully equipped centrally heated, three bedroomed (double + twin+single) accommodation comprising two bathrooms, one en-suite.
 Large working kitchen with central island, wood burning fires, gas cooker, fridge, freezer, dishwasher, laundry room with washing machine.
 Morning room with TV, CD/ipod player, good selection of DVD's and well stocked bookshelves.
-Dining room with antique table and chairs, buffet, wood burning fire.
+Dining room and chairs, buffet, wood burning fire.
 French doors from the kitchen lead onto a private terrace with teak table and chairs overlooking it's own lawned garden.
 Seating and BBQ area surrounded by wild meadow under the shade of oaks.
-'Deer House' is run organically with it's own gardener and professional cleaner.
+'Deer House' is run organically with it's own gardener.
 Complimentary wine upon arrival and an honesty bar is included.
 Internet connection.
 Non smokers and no animals allowed.

 |Size||Sleeps up to 5, 3 bedrooms|

 |Nearest beach||Aubeterre 20 minutes 20 km|

 |Will consider||Corporate bookings, Long term lets (over 1 month)|

 |Nearest travel links||Nearest airport: Bordeaux, Bergerac, Limoges, Nearest railway: Angouleme|

 |Notes||No pets allowed, No smoking at this property|